-Way before Kanye crashed his car and recorded “Through the Wire” with his jaw wired shut, DMX had already auditioned for Def Jam under the same conditions.
+Way before Kanye crashed his car and recorded “Through the Wire” with his jaw wired shut, DMX had already auditioned for Def Jam, one of the greatest rap record labels in history, under the same conditions.

 But it wasn’t a car accident that resulted in DMX’s wired jaw, but a fight that ensued after DMX robbed a neighbourhood kid.
 “X was robbing a lot of kids back in the day,” Darrin “Dee” Dean, co-founder of Ruff Ryders said in an interview.
 “After this one kid got robbed, his father came to the studio looking for X, and wanted to get a fair one with him.
 It went down.
 It was a fair one-on-one.
 X got his jaw broken along with a couple ribs.”